stas-sultanov/media-assets/telemetry-client/console-app/readme.md

 - Initialization of the telemetry client
 - Tracking of:
-  - Custom events
-  - Exceptions
+  - Request
-  - Metrics
+  - In-Proc Dependency
-  - Activities (operations)
+  - HTTP Dependency
-- Parallel publishing of telemetry to configured publishers (e.g., Azure Monitor)
+- Parallel publishing of telemetry to configured publishers.

 ## 🛠 Prerequisites